libopenstorage/stork/STYLEGUIDE.md

 // private functions but only if they just apply to this struct, otherwise in a common file
 ```

 * All new code must pass `go vet`, `errcheck`, `golint`.
 For `errcheck`, this means no more unchecked errors.
-Use of `_ = someFnThatReturnsError()` will be audited soon, and in general should not be used anymore. `golint` means all public types need comments to pass, which means both (A) we will have better code documentation and (B) we will think more about what should actually be public. `errcheck` and `golint` are great detterrents.
+Use of `_ = someFnThatReturnsError()` will be audited soon, and in general should not be used anymore. `golint` means all public types need comments to pass, which means both (A) we will have better code documentation and (B) we will think more about what should actually be public. `errcheck` and `golint` are great deterrents.

 * All packages have a file named `name_of_package.go`, ie in `api/server`, we have `server.go`.